-The Balance of Plant (BOP) off-site systems like Coal handling, Ash handling, DM Plant, Fuel oil unloading and transfer, Condensate polishing unit, Flue Gas Desulphurisation, etc. will be controlled and monitored through the dedicated operator interface units in the central control room.
-These packages will have independent and stand-alone PLCs in hot redundant configuration, while the remaining BOP plant packages will have non redundant PLC based systems.
-All the PLC based packages will be integrated by Ethernet at CCR.
-Additionally, all the BOP package systems will be provided with LCD HMI Operator Interface Units (OIU) with printer in the Local control room.
+The Balance of Plant (BOP) off-site systems like Coal handling, Ash handling, DM Plant, Fuel oil unloading and transfer, Condensate polishing unit (shall be part of DCS), Flue Gas Desulphurisation (Shall have Separate DCS), etc. will be monitored through the PLC Based operator interface units in the central control room.
+These packages will have independent and stand-alone PLCs in hot redundant configuration, .
+All the PLC based packages will be integrated by Ethernet/OFC at CCR.
+Additionally, all the BOP package systems will be provided with 24" LED HMI Operator Interface Units (OIU) with printer in the Local control room. & also connected with dedicated Operator Interface Units (OIU) placed in Main Control Room for monitoring of BOP packages.